nikija/public/Distributor/Edge.md

 ### primaryColor
 Type: `string`

 Value for primary color.
-Any CSS color value is valid.
+Accepted are all possible denominations of color in CSS, except explicit color names (i.e 'red').

 <a name="api"></a>
 API